Military acquisition: In the European Union

+Defence spending in the EU is a member state responsibility.
+In 2024, combined EU defence procurement amounted to €326bn, which represented 1.9% of the EU's combined gross domestic product.

-EU member states' procurement of arms, munitions, war material and related works and services acquired for defence purposes and procurement of sensitive supplies, works and services required for security purposes are subject to the EU's Directive 2009/81/EC on Defence and Sensitive Security Procurement.
+Member states' procurement of arms, munitions, war material and related works and services acquired for defence purposes and procurement of sensitive supplies, works and services required for security purposes are subject to the EU's Directive 2009/81/EC on Defence and Sensitive Security Procurement.
 The purpose of the directive is to balance the need for transparency and openness in defence markets within the European single market with the need to protect individual countries' security interests.
 Like all EU directives, its requirements need to be transposed into the domestic laws of each member state.

+In Austria, the Directive has been transposed into national law through the Bundesgesetz über die Vergabe von Aufträgen im Verteidigungs- und Sicherheitsbereich of 2012 ("Federal Law on the awarding of public contracts in the field of defence and security"), BVergGVS 2012.

 In the United Kingdom

 The Defence and Security Public Contracts Regulations 2011, which were derived from EU law, apply to defence procurement in the UK, along with Parts 1 and 2 of the Defence Reform Act 2014.
 A white paper entitled Better Defence Acquisition: Improving how we procure and support Defence equipment was published in June 2013, taking forward the reform of defence procurement, equipment support, single-source supply arrangements and logistics in the UK.
 The white paper included a requirement for the department's large sole-source suppliers to report annually on their engagement with small and medium-sized enterprises and their involvement in their supply chains.
 The Defence Reform Act established a statutory "Single Source" scheme applicable to situations where there is no competition between suppliers.

+The UK government refers to "smart procurement", since renamed as "smart acquisition", which aims to deliver equipment for military purposes "faster, cheaper, better".
+The Defence Industrial Policy paper published in 2002 claimed that "the Strategic Defence Review, and in particular the Smart Acquisition reforms, had "placed new demands on [the] defence industry" ... and created "a new emphasis on closer co-operation and openness in our [government] relationship with industry".
+This paper made reference to the Ministry of Defence making its acquisition decisions "more transparent and inclusive", recognising that transparency was linked to the development of a competitive UK defence industry on which the armed forces could rely for more of its supply and equipment needs.
+Information about "the factors that affect acquisition decisions" was expected to help potential bidders form their business proposals in line with government needs.

 In the United States

-The US Department of Defense has three principal decision-making support systems associated with military acquisition: The Center for Strategic & International Studies releases a report every year on defense acquisition trends.
+The US Department of Defense has three principal decision-making support systems associated with military acquisition: